marktwh/missense_2024/approach_1_inefficient_RNG/README.md

 df <- tibble(ID=names(fasta), sequence=as.character(fasta))
 df2 <- as_tibble(df$ID %>% str_split(" ", simplify = TRUE))
 df$ID <- df2$V1
-mart <- read_csv("mart_export.csv")
+mart <- read_tsv("mart_export_protein_coding.tsv")
 mart <- mart %>% subset(select=`Transcript stable ID version`) %>% rename_at('Transcript stable ID version', ~'ID')
 df <- mart %>% inner_join(df, by = "ID")
+df <- df %>% distinct(.keep_all = TRUE)
 write_tsv(df, "canonical_full.tsv")
-df <- df %>% filter(str_detect(sequence, "N", negate=TRUE))
-write_tsv(df, "canonical_partial.tsv")
 rm(list=ls())
+# 22,082 transcripts
 ```
 I noticed that even among canonical transcripts, there are some that contain unspecified "N" nucleotides.
 This presents a problem because codons with Ns in can't be reliably interpreted.
-As a stopgap, I removed these in the 'canonical_partial.tsv'.
-However, a downstream workaround would be to record but not interpret these codons if they're substituted.
-That way, I wouldn't drop any source data unnecessarily.

 I wondered if Ns have been put at the start of transcripts to maintain them in frame, so I checked whether the lengths of the transcripts were divisible by 3 without a remainder with: